Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Numerical results

-As shown in Figure~\ref{fig:IPG_penalty_evol_kn}, for $k_{\text{N}} \geq 10^{9}$, the cladding profile is practically superimposed on the reference solution, confirming that the use of large penalty parameters is crucial to obtain a reliable solution.
+To complement the numerical analysis, Figure~\ref{fig:IPG_penalty_evol} compares the cladding profilometry obtained with the proposed penalty-splitted scheme (for different values of $k_{\text{N}}$) to the reference LM/saddle-point solution.
+Cladding outer profilometry provides direct evidence of the pellet-cladding interaction and the associated residual strains.
+From our reference results (obtained with the saddle-point matrix solution), the simulated cladding's external diameter variations (mm), see Figure~\ref{fig:IPG_penalty_evol}-left, successfully qualitatively reproduce the characteristic primary ridges observed experimentally in base post-irradiation profilometry (see~\cite{sercombe2020}, Figure (25)).
+As shown in Figure~\ref{fig:IPG_penalty_evol}, small penalty parameters lead to cladding deformations that differ significantly from the reference solution, whereas for $k_{\mathrm{N}} \geq 10^{9}$, the computed cladding profile is almost indistinguishable from the reference solution.
+This confirms that the use of large penalty parameters is crucial to obtain a reliable solution.
 Note that we focus here only on the penalty-splitted scheme, where the impact of the penalty parameter can be clearly observed.
-For the accelerated (and standard) Uzawa methods, the cladding profiles are superimposed on the reference solution even for small augmentation parameters, making it qualitatively impossible to see any deviations.
+For the Crossed-Secant accelerated Uzawa method, the cladding profiles are superimposed on the reference solution even for small augmentation parameters, making it qualitatively impossible to see any deviations.